pereznetworks/A-Course-Rating-API/README.md

 ## prep for project submission:

+  - finish exceeds

+  - final code walk-through
-  - decide on exceeds
+    - re-verify meeting project expectations and exceeds

-  - this readme will become dev notes
+  - compile simple readme.md for reviewer
     - will not be submitting mongo db data dir with project
     - so will have to provide a method or instructions...
-      - for reviewer to setup everything
+      - for reviewer to setup everything and test the project

+  - this readme will become 'dev notes'